yikaus/nomad-demo/README.md

-## Quick demo for Nomad and Consul
+## Quick demo for Nomad and Consul (two nomad and consul servers)

 This demo to quickly show you how to use nomad and consul setup a docker scheduler across cluster host as well as docker service discovery

+#### Nomad & Consul server setup
+2 VMs : Docker1 Docker2

+Docker1 :  Nomad server/ client + Consul server/ client

+Docker2 :  Nomad server/ client + Consul server/ client

 #### Bootstrap
 $ vagrant up

 #### Fire up a Job
 $ vagrant ssh docker1